kimanikevin254/sokoni/api/README.md

 # SOKONI

-A comprehensive ecommerce API leveraging the microservices architecture.
+A comprehensive ecommerce API leveraging a microservices architecture, implemented within a monorepo structure.
+The project follows the repository pattern to ensure clean and scalable code, with each service responsible for its own domain logic.

 ## Microservices: